 You have several rights under the Fair Debt Collection Act.
 You can request that a collector does not contact you anymore, or only contacts you by mail.
 Under this law, collectors cannot threaten you or pretend to be a credit bureau.
 They cannot purposely tell you that you owe more than you really do, use obscenities, or tell you that you are guilty of a crime.
-Read the full summary of these collection rights online.
+[Related Article: The Top 10 Debt Collection Rights for Consumers]

 Once you have verified that the debt is accurate and read your rights under the FDCA, you need to consider your options.
 In most situations, you should negotiate a deal, pay the collector, and work on rebuilding your credit.
 However, if you have other debts that are not in collections and need to paid, you should probably work on paying these debts first.
 Keep in mind that this collection record will remain on your credit report for 7 years, whether you pay or not.
 In most cases, it doesn't make sense to pay the collection debt before you can afford to do so comfortably.